Rethinking a Nursery App Experience

 From Flow to Function with Wireframes

 After completing the first iteration of the user flow for the nursery app, I moved on to exploring the experience on a screen-by-screen level using wireframes.
-I already had a strong vision for how the app should feel—clear, reassuring, and parent-friendly—so I chose to develop more detailed wireframes to bring that vision to life early in the design process.
+I already had a strong vision for how the app should be clear, reassuring, and parent-friendly so I chose to develop more detailed wireframes to bring that vision to life early in the design process.

 “A self-initiated nursery support app, inspired by my own experiences as a parent and designed as a thoughtful, user-centred alternative to existing solutions."